mrinalsarkar1999/React-Apps/Airbnb site(practice)/readMe.txt

-This is just a sample Airbnb website created via react
+A responsive sample Airbnb website created via create-react-app that is scallable for desktop and mobile browsers